The Execution of Lady Jane Grey

 The Execution of Lady Jane Grey is an oil painting by Paul Delaroche, completed in 1833, which is now in the National Gallery in London.
 It was enormously popular in the decades after it was painted, but in the 20th century realist historical paintings fell from critical favour and it was kept in storage for many decades, for much of which it was thought lost.
 Restored and displayed again since 1975, it immediately became a highly popular work once again, especially with younger visitors.

-The painting portrays, erroneously in some regards, the moments preceding the death of Lady Jane Grey, who on 10 July 1553 was proclaimed Queen of England, only to be deposed nine days later and executed in 1554.
+The painting interprets the moments preceding the death of Lady Jane Grey, who on 10 July 1553 had been proclaimed Queen of England, only to be deposed nine days later and executed on 12 February 1554.
 Jane is sometimes referred to as the "Nine Days' Queen" due to the brevity of her reign.

 Subject

 Lady Jane Grey was the great-granddaughter of Henry VII of England and first cousin once removed to his grandson, the short-lived Edward VI.
 After Edward's death she was proclaimed queen, being given precedence over Henry VIII's daughters, Mary Tudor and Elizabeth.
 Two weeks after the death of her brother, Mary, who had the support of the English people, claimed the throne, which Jane relinquished, having reigned for only nine days.
 Jane, her husband Lord Guilford Dudley, and her father, were imprisoned in the Tower of London on charges of high treason.
 Jane's trial was conducted in November, but the death penalty handed to her was temporarily suspended.
 In February 1554, Jane's father, who had been released, was one of the rebel leaders in Wyatt's rebellion.
 On Friday 12 February, Mary had Jane, then aged 17, and her husband beheaded.
-Her father followed eleven days later.
+Her father's beheading followed eleven days later.